 - For a quick snack or breakfast, heat a roti and lather it with either butter, peanut butter, chutney or jam.
 Then roll it into a cylindrical shape and eat.

-- You can use just one kind of flour i.e. whole wheat or multigrain or all-purpose.
+- You can use just one kind of flour if you wish i.e. whole wheat or multigrain or all-purpose.
 All-purpose is optional in this recipe.

-- If you want to make regular Indian chapatis, just use whole wheat flour with the same recipe.
+- If you want to make regular Indian chapatis or rotis, use only chapati atta which is whole wheat flour, and follow this same recipe.

 - We use multi-grain flours to make it healthier.

-- You can cook it with ghee, if you have this available.
+- You can cook it with ghee (Indian clarified butter) if you have this available.
 It gives the chappati a delicious earthy flavour.

 FAQ’s about Chapati or Indian Flatbread

-Tradiitonally, chapatis aka Indian rotis are made using whole wheat flour, salt, water, and oil.
+Traditionally, chapatis aka Indian rotis are made using whole wheat flour, salt, water, and ghee/oil.
+Sometimes we add dahi (yogurt) or malai (cream) for softening.

 There are many types of rotis in India that are cooked using different methods – leavened, unleavened, fried, baked, deep-fried, and steamed.
 Some of them include naans, parathas, rotis, makai rotis, bajri rotis, kuchlas, idlis, appams, ghavnis, chitaps, rotla, bhakri, puris, bathura, khakra, koki, dosa, rava dosa, neer dosa, masala dosa, phulka, thepla, papad, pitha, kori roti, rumali roti, and many more.